-Failure to serve a required 9th hour on an assigned date will need to fulfill the obligation at the next available opportunity.
-If unable to serve after school, time can be served during PRIDE or early release daytime.
+Failure to serve a required 9th hour on the assigned date is considered insubordination and the student will need to fulfill the original obligation and be subject to additional consequences.
 Students will not be eligible to participate in after-school events including games, practices, meetings, etc. until work is made up or time owed for misbehavior is made up.